How to enable Secure BootUpdated a day ago

 ASROCK

-- Go to Boot then CSM (Compatibility Support Module) and set CSM to Disabled
+- Go to Boot > CSM (Compatibility Support Module) and set CSM to Disabled

 - Press F10 to save configuration changes and reset, go back into BIOS after by tapping F2

-- Go to Security then Secure Boot and set Secure Boot Mode to Standard
+- Go to Security > Secure Boot and set Secure Boot Mode to Custom

 - Press Install default Secure Boot keys and select "Yes" to install Secure Boot keys

-- Set Secure Boot to Enabled.
-Then press the F10 key to save configuration changes and reset
+- Then press the F10 key to save configuration changes and reset

 - After the system restarts, go to Security then Secure Boot, and make sure that Secure Boot is showing Active.